 Despite the fact that the cast averages out to merely whelming, however, and inhabits an atmosphere that already feels slightly dated — strange to say about the cultural zeitgeist of a generation younger than mine — the near-relentless inventiveness of the movie makes it an instant classic.
 Pilgrim creator O’Malley, director Wright, and his co-screenwriter Michael Bacall have joined forces with a talented crew to graft Hong Kong action movies and videogame culture onto the alternative-film sensibility of Juno, Adventureland, and 500 Days of Summer.
 Those of you who, like me, not only appreciated the narration, visual tricks, and other idiosyncrasies of Summer but kind-

-of wanted even more should enjoy the higher-octane flights of fancy (among them characters actually flying) in SPVTW, some of which it's taking considerable strength of will not to spoil.
-While the fight scenes are akin to breaking into song — and the series of "battle of the bands" concerts that Scott's own group is taking part in to land a recording contract provide some excellent no-joke songs — I found it fascinating that sequences of quiet conversation or contemplation were shot like music videos.
+of wanted even more should enjoy the higher-octane flights of fancy (among them characters actually flying) in SPVTW, which it’s taking considerable strength of will not to spoil.
+While the fight scenes are akin to breaking into song — and the series of “battle of the bands” concerts that Scott’s own group is taking part in to land a recording contract provide several excellent no-joke songs — I found it fascinating that sequences of quiet conversation or contemplation were shot like music videos.
 There is also laugh-out-loud, dry-wit dialogue.
-And O'Malley has such a way with names, mixing the ordinary with the improbable with the outright gimmicky, that after consulting the cast list for a moment I tried to remember who was called Party Goer.
+And O’Malley has such a way with names, mixing the ordinary with the improbable with the outright gimmicky, that after consulting the cast list for a moment I tried to remember who was called Party Goer.